My afternoon with ustwo New York

 - Learn something new to take back to the team

 - Validate roads we currently use with Agile & Lean methodologies

 - Make new friends

 The afternoon was spent running through the ustwo process on both short and long term projects.
 Discussing the process from initial kick offs, through to stand ups after sprints and ending with retro’s.
 Some of the key takeaways were:

-- Everybody within the product team (design, dev, pm etc) need to be on the same page on how they’re are to tackle the challenge laid in front of them, the tech they’ll use, the process they’ll go through, timelines and that they understand the brief.
+- Everybody within the product team (design, dev, pm etc) needs to be on the same page on how they’re are to tackle the challenge laid in front of them, the tech they’ll use, the process they’ll go through, timelines and making sure that they understand the brief.
 Make sure that the team are set up for success.

 - Each part of the process is to respected and not skipped as much as possible.

 - Real life prototype as much as possible.
 Clients tend to connect and understand the idea you’re presenting to them much easier if they can see the solution, live in their hands.
 It doesn’t have to be the completed output.
 Just enough for them to understand the route you’ve chosen.

 - Remind the client the problem this prototype covers.
 This helps the client not get distracted by the shade of blue used in the prototype etc.

 - If you have something to say, make sure you raise it as early as possible within your team.
 Speak up.